grbtm/EFK-stack-on-multinode-minikube/README.md

 ### Application logging with Fluentd as sidecar
 Logs are separated per application and written to app-specific Elastic indices.
 Each app Pod therefore needs to come with a dedicated fluentd sidecar container which fetches the log file from a shared mounted dir and writes it to the Elastic index.
+(The used fluentd image with elasticsearch plugin installed is pulled from https://hub.docker.com/r/internetwatermelonsurfer/fluentd-es-plugin and based on https://github.com/grbtm/fluentd-with-elastic-plugin)

 ## Usage
 ```bash